akuzeee/akuzeee.github.io/ja.md

 ## Awards and Grants
 - Toyota/Dwango Scholarship for Advanced Artificial Intelligence Researcher, Apr.
 2019 - Mar.
 2020
 - Student Incentive Award, The Japanese Society for Artificial Intelligence, 2018.
-- Specially Selected Bachelor Thesis, the department of economics, The University of Tokyo, 2017.
+- Specially Selected Bachelor Thesis Award from the department of economics, The University of Tokyo, 2017.

 ## その他